JLanzuisi/Jack-SB/about-author-acknowledge.md

 London developed into a great friendship.
 I'm happy to say that our second book is in the works.

-And finally, the gang at Evolutesix, especially Johnny who did the typesetting, and Niki who designed the cover.
+And finally, the gang at Evolutesix, especially Jhonny who did the typesetting, and Niki who designed the cover.
 Thanks!